Elehuris Montero Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in the league.

-- The Blue Jays' 3.72 team ERA ranks second among all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).

-- The left-hander last appeared on Saturday against the Cleveland Guardians, when he went five innings, allowing two earned runs while giving up four hits.
+- Kikuchi will aim to claim his 10th victory when he gets the start for the Blue Jays, his 27th of the season.
+He is 9-4 with a 3.63 ERA and 146 strikeouts through 139 2/3 innings pitched.

-- In five games this season, the 36-year-old has put up a 2.25 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .211 to opposing hitters.
+- In his most recent appearance on Sunday against the Cleveland Guardians, the left-hander tossed six innings, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.